lschw/worpbak/README.md

 section about the clean-algorithm below)

 The source and storage path can be remote.
-With the flag "--ssh-key" one can specify explicitly the ssh keyfile to use.
+With the flag "--ssh-key" one can specify explicitly the ssh keyfile to use. *The path to the keyfile must be absolute, otherwise rsync will not work*.
 An example could look like

     worpbak \
         --mv-record \